+1 cutions Committee.

 (A) Graduate Student Name:

 Area(s) of Interest:

 (B) My Choice of Research Advisor is:

 My second choice of Research Advisor is:

-10.05 Form for the RESEARCH PLAN and ORAL COMPREHENSIVE EXAMINATION.
+$10.05 \ \ Form \ for \ the \ RESEARCH\ PLAN\ and\ ORAL\ COMPREHENSIVE\ EXAMINATION.$

 This examination is required of all graduate students (section 4.10).
-The form on the next page should be copied and used as the PLAN title page.
+The form on the next page should be printed and used as the PLAN title page.

-Name: Title: Submission date: Advisor's signature (for submission): (acknowledges ad lvisor(s) has seen the Plan) Committee Members Signatures (after defense)) Area/Chairperson: Area member: Dept outside of area member: Outside of department member: (Dept.) Co-Advisor/other: The PLAN and ORAL COMPREHENSIVE EXAM was given on (date) OUTCOME / Committee Decisior IS A. Ph.D. level . specific understanding of the background, goals and p lan of the research.
+Research Plan and Oral Comprehensive Exam Title: \\\\\ Submission date: \\\\\ Advisor's signature (for submission): \\\\\\ (acknowledges advisor(s) has seen the Plan) COMMITTEE MEMBERS SIGNATURES (AFTER DEFENSE) Area/Chairperson: Area member: Dept outside of area member: Outside of department member:

+(Dept.) Co-Advisor/other: The PLAN and ORAL COMPREHENSIVE EXAM was given on (date) OUTCOME / Committee Decisions A. Ph.D. level . specific understanding of the background, goals and plan of the research.
 Pass Fail B. Ph.D level research progress in the lab to date.
 Pass Fail C. Ph.D level general knowledge of the particular research field.
 Pass Fail Ph.D.
-SUMMARY: Full Pass (Three Passes) Partial Pa ass (Two Passes) Switch to MS Track (<two passes)<="" td=""></two> MS SUMMARY: Pass at the MS level Terminate grad studies If Partial Pass (PhD level), the failed component will be re-defended in semester four and t the proposal postponed to se emester five If Full Pass (PhD level), Add ditional Decisions by y the Committee A. Proposal Timing: The Research Proposal should be defended in: Semester Fou ur Semester Fiv /e B. Proposal Scope (Elements Different from Research, see handbook)): Two of Thre ee One of Three ) C. Research Advisor Involvement in developing the student's original i dea into the submit ted proposal: Not at A II Minimal Significant
+SUMMARY : Full Pass (Three Passes) Partial Pass (Two Passes) Switch to MS Track ( <two passes)<="" td=""></two> MS SUMMARY : Pass at the MS level Terminate grad studies If Partial Pass (PhD level), the failed component will be re-defended in semester four and the pro posal postponed to s emester five f Full Pass (PhD level), Additional Decisions by the Committee A. Proposal Timing : The Research Proposal should be defended in: Semester Four Semester Fi ve B. P roposal Scope (Elements Different from Research, see handbook): Two of Three One of Three Э C. Research Advisor Involvement in developing the student's original idea into the submitted pro posal: Not at A All Minimal Significant